GT Libraries

 GT_PROJECT_ID=<your-project-id>

-Step 3: Initialize your project with the gtx-cli init command
+Step 2: Configure your project with the npx gtx-cli configure command

-Run the gtx-cli init command to configure your project.
+Run the gtx-cli configure command to configure your project.

 Add the gtx-cli translate command to your build or CI process before the build command to automatically add translations to your project.